Microsoft Surface event 2022: Surface Laptop 5, Surface Pro 9 unveiled

 Its keys are quieter and optimised for responsiveness.

-The Microsoft Surface Laptop 5 has a 3.2 PixelSense display and Dolby Vision IQ to deliver richer details and sharper contrast.
+The Microsoft Surface Laptop 5 has a 3:2 PixelSense display for 13.5-inch and 15-inch models with Dolby Vision IQ to deliver richer details and sharper contrast.
 It is tuned to automatically adjust colour accuracy.
 The laptop is fitted with Dolby Atmos 3D spatial processing speakers, placed right behind the corners of the keys on the keyboard.

 The design is sleek and light.
 Microsoft has launched Surface Laptop 5 in four colours, including the newest hue — sage green.